Zoom accounts are now available to all Penn faculty, students, and staff. Log in at upenn.zoom.us/signin to create your account.

 - Record Class Sessions: With this feature, the host can record a meeting, including pause and stop functions.
 The recording will be automatically sent to Zoom after the meeting for future downloading and embedding within web pages.

 - Conduct Group Breakout Rooms: Here you can arrange group breakout rooms.
 Hosts can automatically or manually assign the participants into a set number of rooms for group activities.
-Hosts can also assist group activity by joining their groups.
+Hosts can also assist group activity by joining their groups or sending an audio or text message.
 When grouped participants need assistance, they can call the host into individual groups via a convenient “get help” function.

 - Adjust Program Windows: Both the host and participants can arrange video, shared screen, and chat windows to accommodate their screens.